arismoko/ARIS-Language/README.md

 ## Introduction to ARISL

 ### Overview of ARISL
 ARISL is designed to be intuitive, allowing developers to write code quickly and efficiently.
-It supports a wide range of features, including dynamic variable declarations, async functions, and class definitions.
-With ARISL, you can leverage the vast ecosystem of C# libraries and tools, making it a powerful choice for both small scripts and large applications.
+It supports a wide range of features, including dynamic variable declarations, C# structs, interfaces, records, class definitions, etc. With ARISL, you can leverage the vast ecosystem of C# libraries and tools, making it a powerful choice for both small scripts and large applications.

 ### Key Features
 - **Dynamic Typing**: Variables in ARISL can be declared without specifying a type, making the language flexible and easy to use.